 Interestingly, current medications do not target the KCNQ5 channel.
 Spotting this gap in the drug market, Prof. Abbott hopes that the “discovery of these botanical KCNQ5-selective potassium channel openers may enable development of future targeted therapies for diseases including hypertension.”

 Of course, the road that runs between identifying a mechanism and getting a drug to market is long.
-It is also worth noting that the KCNQ group of receptors are relative newcomers and, as such, scientists do not yet know the full range of their functions.
+It is also worth noting that the KCNQ group of receptors are

 However, because hypertension is so widespread, and because it increases the risk of cardiovascular diseases, such as stroke, there is likely to be significant interest in taking these ideas to the next stage.